ItsLJcool/codename-website/wiki/troubleshooting.md

 ---
 # Troubleshooting

+# TODO - REMAKE THIS EITHER A BETTER FAQ, OR MOVE ALL THE INFO INTO SCRIPTING FAQ'S!!

 ## <h2 id="notes-only-on-left-side" sidebar="Notes only on left side of the screen.">My notes are only appearing on the left side of the screen.</h2>

 Open the strumline options and for the bf strumline set the X ratio to 0.75, and for the dad strumline set the X ratio to 0.25.